-Mile IQ (Android & iPhone) FREE for under 40 rides/month.
-Keeps a running tally of how much your business-related drives are worth (based on 2016 IRS deduction rates). \$5.99/month or \$59.99/year for Premium Tracking for an unlimited amount of rides.
-Automatically logs drive and calculates mileage value.
+Mile IQ (FREE) for under 40 rides/month.
+Keeps a running tally of how much your business-related drives are worth (based on IRS deduction rates).
+Automatically calculates mileage value.
 Saves to cloud.
 Can export data for filing purposes.
 Easy swipe interface.

-Everlance (Android & iPhone) Standard account is FREE.
-Update to premium for \$7.99/month.
+Everlance (FREE).
 Calculates trip based on start and end time, mileage and reimbursement value.
 IRS guideline compliant and helps identify tax deductions for your business.
 Ability to track revenue, expenses and record receipts.
 Data saved in the cloud and can export through CSV or PDF.
 Designed to minimize battery drainage.

-TripLog (Android & iPhone) Basic version is FREE, or \$1.50/month (\$15 annually) and \$2.50/month (\$25 annually.
-Automatically detects device movement to record mileage.
+TripLog (FREE) Automatically detects device movement to record mileage.
 Calculates fuel economy and tracks tollbooth fees.
 Can record multiple vehicles and multiple tax categories (business, medical, charity, etc.) Includes cloud backup, receipt records and an IRS-ready report.

-BizExpense Tracker (Android & iPhone) One-time fee: \$6.99 + in-app purchases.
-Live mileage tracking.
+BizXpenseTracker Live mileage tracking.
 Calculates travel distance and keeps an odometer record.
 Includes multiple categories for expense tracking.
 Can customize templates to create final reports.
 Human scan feature allows you to take a photo of your receipt and a team of human scanners will insert the information for you within 24 hours.

-QuickBooks Self Employed (Android & iPhone) \$9.99/month.
-Tracks work hours, receipts and automatic mileage.
+QuickBooks Self-Employed Tracks work hours, receipts and automatic mileage.
 Built in receipt saver that can easily be attached to a business transaction.
 Ability to create and send invoices to customers.
 Compatible with TurboTax.